Unidocs1/sphinx_repo_manager/source/getting_started/install/aws_operator.rst

 In the above example, the public IP of the LoadBalancer is `96.46.186.213`.
 Now update your DNS for the configured **ingress** domains by creating an *A* record for the domains with this address.

-As an example, using the above cluster configuration we must create an **A Record** DNS entry for the domain `api.demo.goaxr.cloud` to point to IP `96.46.186.213`.
+As an example, using the above cluster configuration we must create an **A Record** DNS entry for the domain `api.demo.xsolla.cloud` to point to IP `96.46.186.213`.

 Once the DNS has been set for each of the configured ingress domains it is time to create the Xsolla Backend cluster.